Dancing and festivities on Aviles Street

 Aviles Street was recorded on maps at least as early as the 1570s, enabling the city to claim it as the oldest platted street in the U.S. In 1742, a member of the Spanish founding family died and left his home to the king.
 It was turned into a hospital that later established a reputation for sound scientific understanding of human physiology and treatment.
 The name "Hospital Street" was used until 1924, when it was changed to Aviles Street to honor St. Augustine's Sister City, Aviles, Spain.

-Today, visitors turning from King Street pass under a coquina arch proclaiming they are now on Aviles Street, and can immediately see a colorful tile mural to their right.
-Presented to the City of St. Augustine by the City of Aviles, Spain in 2002, the mural is made of tiles created by Spanish artists, teachers, and students.
+Today, you turn from King Street and pass under a coquina arch proclaiming you are now on Aviles Street.
+You immediately see a colorful tile mural to your right.
+Presented to the City of St. Augustine by the City of Aviles, Spain, in 2002, the mural is made of tiles created by Spanish artists, teachers, and students.

 The logo for the St. Johns Cultural Council with red art